A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Methods

-Once the optimal $\mathbf{w}$ is found, we apply the resulting hypothesis \(h_\mathbf{w}(\mathbf{x})\) to a new application $ \mathbf{w} $ with $m$ features and no information on $y$ to obtain \(h_\mathbf{w}(\mathbf{x} )=\hat{y}\) where \( 0\leq\hat{y}\leq1\).
-This produces an estimate for the PD, where being close to 1 implies being more likely to default.
-One of the common problems of \eqref{methods_2} is that it assumes that the nominal or empirical distribution of \(\mathbf{X}, \mathbf{y}\) is equal to the underlying distribution; hence, it often results in overfitting.
-To overcome this issue, some applications include some form of regularisation constraint, \(\Omega(\mathbf{w})\), to penalise the model for becoming too complex and thus reduce overfitting.
-More formally, \begin{mini}|s| {\scriptstyle \mathbf{w} \in \mathbb{R}^m}{ \dfrac{1}{n} \underset{i=1}{\overset{n}{\sum}}\ell(\mathbf{x}_i,y_i) } { }{} \addConstraint{\Omega(\mathbf{w}) \leq C }, \end{mini} where $C$ is a constant that indicates the relative weight given to the regularisation component.
-The Lagrangian of this problem is the commonly used form of regularised logistic regression:
+Once the solution is found, we can apply the resulting scoring function (\ref{scoringfunc}) to a new application, $\mathbf{x}$, with $m$ feature values but no information yet on the outcome $y$, to obtain its PD, i.e.\@ \(\hat{y}=h(\mathbf{x};\mathbf{w})\).

-Although there are many different types of regularisation \citep{tian2022comprehensive}, they often take the form of L1 or L2 penalties, also known as lasso and ridge penalties, respectively.
-Those consist of adding a penalisation term equal to the 1-norm or 2-norm of the weight vector:
+One of the common issues with \eqref{LR_emp_loss_min} is that it assumes that the empirical distribution of the training data (denoted by $\hat{\mathbb{P}}_n$) is a good approximation of the underlying true distribution $\mathbb{P}$ of $(X,Y)$.
+Where this does not hold, such as when dealing with smaller sample sizes, or when experiencing population drift or changes in economic conditions, this can easily result in overfitting or poor performance.
+One solution to the overfitting problem may lie in including a regularisation constraint, \(\Omega(\mathbf{w})\), to penalise the model for becoming too complex and thus reduce overfitting.
+More formally, such approach looks to solve: \begin{mini}|s| {\scriptstyle \mathbf{w} \in \mathbb{R}^m}{ \frac{1}{n} \underset{i=1}{\overset{n}{\sum}}\ell\big(y_i,h(\mathbf{x}_i;\mathbf{w})\big) } { }{} \addConstraint{\Omega(\mathbf{w}) \leq C }, \end{mini} where $C$ is a constant that indicates the relative weight given to the regularisation component.
+The Lagrangian of this problem leads to the following regularised logistic regression formulation:

-These two regularisation methods can be understood as assuming a Laplacian and Gaussian prior, respectively, \citep{murphy2012machine}.
-Hence, they can be considered as heuristic methods to tackle the underlying problem of SO models (like the ones above), assuming that the nominal distribution of the applicants \(\hat{\mathbb{P}}_n\) is the same as the underlying true distribution \(\hat{\mathbb{P}}_n=\mathbb{P}\).
-Without this heuristic or other overfitting prevention techniques \citep{ying2019overview}, models tend to have overfitting problems, which affect their ability to generalise and accurately predict new observations.
+Although there are various types of regularisation \citep{tian2022comprehensive}, two common forms are to add either an L1 (lasso) or L2 (ridge) penalty term, which uses the 1-norm or squared 2-norm of the weight vector, respectively.
+For example, to implement L2 regularisation, we insert the following penalty: